jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGenerator/task.md

 First of all, create a value class `Word` with one `String` `word` property to store a word in the `jetbrains.kotlin.course.words.generator.word` package.

 Next, find the already added `WordServices` class in the `jetbrains.kotlin.course.words.generator.word` package and modify it:
-- add a companion object into the `WordServices` class and declare the `numberOfWords` variable to store the number of words in the game.
+- Add a companion object into the `WordServices` class and declare the `numberOfWords` variable to store the number of words in the game.
 Initialize this variable as the _size_ of the predefined list of words `words`.
-- implement `generateNextWord` function: if the `words` list _is empty_, throw an error, else get the first element from the `words` list and remove it from the list, create a new `Word` and return it.
+- Implement `generateNextWord` function: if the `words` list _is empty_, throw an error, else get the first element from the `words` list and remove it from the list, create a new `Word` and return it.

 If you have any difficulties, **hints will help you solve this task**.